The-Powder-of-Data/detecting_deforestation/README.md

 Using the Unet approach as my final model converged on a reasonable Jaccard Coefficient (similar to Mean IOU) of 0.73.
 ![UNet Results](output/content/Unet_param_3.jpg)
 ![Evan Metric](output/content/segment_result_eval.jpg)
 Originally this model was trained on a [dataset](https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery) of Dubai with 6 labels.
 After tuning the model to satisfactory levels, I experimented with predicting segmentation masks on BC satellite images.
 Even though this model was trained in a different context (Dubai) than what its intended application was to be (logging in BC) it is a starting step to this continued experiment.
 To my suprise the model was able to pick out features such as clear cut forest quite well.
 The next steps would be to aquire training mask data for the intended region of use and compare results.
+As this is a supervised approach the training segmentation masks may have to be created manually by SMEs.
 ![BC Example](output/content/segment_result_bc.jpg)
 ![BC Example](output/content/segment_result_bc2.jpg)